benjymous/annotations/sandman/sandman.55.md

 and derives from Greek "eu", "good" and either "krasis", "mixture", or "krasi", "temperature".

+Page 4: Earth, Fire, Water and Air (or sometimes Wind), were four of the Five Elements in medieval times.
+The *Fifth* Element (which is also referenced in the film of the same name), is variously named as Life, Quintessence ("fifth essence" in Latin), or The Void (in Miyamoto Musashi's Go Rin No Sho, or The Book of Five Rings).
+Naturally, the Necropolitans would also bury their "Clients" in accordance to the Five Elements (with Mummification replacing Life /The Void/Quintessence).

 page 5 panel 2: "Polycarp": from Greek "poly", "many", and "karpos", "fruit".

 page 7 panel 1: Air burial is practiced in Tibet, just as we see it depicted